-Private student loans will have different requirements.
+Private student loans will have different requirements to reach a private student loan settlement.
 For instance, many private loans are considered in default if you’ve passed the 120-day mark of nonpayment (it’ll depend on your lender).
 Borrowers will need to prove they don’t have the means to pay back their loans and may be able to negotiate a settlement.

 How to Negotiate a Settlement on Your Student Loan Debt

-Before you start, you need to make sure you likely will be successful in your negotiation efforts.
-That means you need to have defaulted or be really close to defaulting on your student loans before attempting to negotiate.
+Before you start, you need to ensure you will likely be successful in your negotiation efforts.
+That means you need to have defaulted loans or be really close to defaulting on your student loans before attempting to negotiate.

 With that in mind, here are some best practices you can follow.

 You’ll need to figure out what your settlement options are.
 For instance, many private lenders will require you to pay a minimum of 90% of your current loan balance, while others may be less stringent.
 Though it isn’t always the case, the longer you’ve gone without making a payment, the less you might have to pay.

 Federal student loans from the U.S. Department of Education, on the other hand, offer a few standard choices: